-At present, the Group has a strong financial position with a strong controlling shareholder and enjoys ample project and financial resources.
-Through the development and construction of the GDH City Project, the Group has developed a sound cooperative relationship with the local government, accumulated experience in projects under the categories of urban re-development and revitalization of old cities, laid the foundations for relevant industry research, mastered relevant industry information, established a professional development team, and built an operating model for project development.

-The Group is cautiously optimistic about the outlook of the real estate industry in first-tier cities in Mainland China.
-Going forward, by leveraging on the professional capabilities, industry experience and resource advantages secured by the Group, we will proactively seek opportunities for business development.
-On one hand, we will take an active approach in contemplating and delving into the possibility of replicating our familiar model and developing new projects in first-tier and second-tier cities in Mainland China.
-On the other hand, we will capitalise on the development opportunities presented by the Guangdong-Hong Kong-Macao Greater Bay Area and the "Core, Coastal Belt and Zone Initiative" through tapping the strengths of Area and the "Core, Coastal Belt and Zone Initiative" (especially Hong Kong) in science and technology innovation and industrial innovation, and continue to explore and build upon the development model of city-industry integration as demonstrated by the GDH City Project, so as to seek out opportunities for real estate development and investment projects in the Area and the "Core, Coastal Belt and Zone Initiative", and to procure the Company's stable and healthy development in the long run.
+The Group is cautiously optimistic about the outlook of the real estate industry in Mainland China.
+Through the development, construction and management of projects including the GDH City Project and the Laurel House Project, the Group has developed a sound cooperative relationship with the local government, accumulated experience in projects under the categories of urban re-development and revitalisation of old cities, laid the foundations for relevant industry research, mastered relevant industry information, established a professional development team, and built an operating model for project development.
+Going forward, by leveraging on the professional capabilities, industry experience and resource advantages secured by the Group, we will continue to proactively seek opportunities for business development.
+At present, the Group enjoys a strong financial position, the support of a robust controlling shareholder and ample project and financial resources.
+As the sole capital development platform for the real estate development business of Guangdong Holdings Limited, the largest foreign integrated conglomerate in Guangdong Province, the Group will, by seizing market opportunities, take an active approach in striving for and leveraging on the resources advantages of the Company's shareholders.
+Making use of and taking advantage of its status as a listed company, the Group will carry out project exploration and land reserve in an active and prudent manner, capitalise on the development opportunities presented by the Greater Bay Area and the "Core, Coastal Belt and Zone Initiative" through tapping the strengths of the Greater Bay Area and the "Core, Coastal Belt and Zone Initiative" (especially Hong Kong) in science and technology innovation and industrial innovation, and continue to explore and build upon the development model of city-industry integration as demonstrated by the GDH City Project, so as to seek out opportunities for real estate development and investment projects in the Greater Bay Area and the "Core, Coastal Belt and Zone Initiative" and promote the Company's stable and healthy development in the long run.